-How Cancer Begins?
+How Does Cancer Begin?

-NFCR is Attacking Cancer Head On
+NFCR is Attacking Cancer Head-On

 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.
-NFCR support of laboratories and dozens of scientists over the past 43 years has helped make possible cancer treatments that are saving lives today and in the future.
+NFCR’s support of laboratories and dozens of scientists over the past 50 years has helped make possible cancer treatments that are saving lives today and in the future.

 Cancer is not just one disease, but rather a group of more than 100 different diseases that is caused by the uncontrolled growth of abnormal cells in the body.

-Learn more about the various types of cancer and read about the latest cancer research breakthroughs and innovative cancer fighting treatments.
+Learn more about the various types of cancer and read about the latest cancer research breakthroughs and innovative cancer-fighting treatments.

 Learn how a cancer-preventing diet and lifestyle changes can decrease your cancer risk, including cancer-fighting strategies such as exercise, stress reduction, and healthy foods.